umarshai/learn/docs/index.md

 - **Onboard clients**
 - Enable clients to create their **own micro-products**
 - Manage their **users efficiently**
+- Basicallly we use micro front end technology with the help of single-spa-framework. which let our clients to crearte and use their m=own apps within our apps.

 ### Tech Stack:
 - **Frontend:** Angular (migrating to version 17)